SalesConnection/Caction-Support/docs/How_edit_or_update_data_inside_system(Mobile).md

 <br>

-1. At the mobile app's navigation bar, go to Customer.
+1. At the mobile app's navigation bar, go to Customer List Page.

    <br>